MulMarker: a comprehensive framework for identifying multi-gene prognostic signatures: 1 Introduction

 \section{1 Introduction}

 A prognostic signature refers to a clinical or biological characteristic that provides information on the possible health outcome of a patient, such as disease recurrence, progression free, and overall survival, irrespective of the treatment \cite{sechidis2018distinguishing,kerr2021personalising}.
-In clinical research, prognostic signatures are gaining prominence due to their potential in assisting prognosis assessment and therapeutic decision-making \cite{michiels2016statistical}.
-Specifically in cancer research, prognostic signatures help monitor anticancer therapy, assess tumor stage and potential malignancy, and predict individual disease remission outcomes \cite{nalejska2014prognostic}.
+In clinical research, prognostic signatures are gaining prominence due to their potential to assist prognosis assessment and therapeutic decision-making \cite{michiels2016statistical}.
+Specifically, in cancer research, prognostic signatures help monitor anticancer therapy, assess tumor stage and potential malignancy, and predict individual disease remission outcomes \cite{nalejska2014prognostic}.
 Despite the recognized importance, advancements in the identification, validation, and evaluation of prognostic signatures remain limited.
 Several state-of-the-art tools and platforms are available in the exploration and validation of prognostic signatures.
 For instance, Oslihc is a platform to evaluate single-gene prognostic biomarkers for hepatocellular carcinoma \cite{an2020oslihc}.
-In addition, tools like SurvExpress \cite{aguirre2013survexpress} and KMPlot \cite{lanczky2021web} have contributed to single-gene prognostic biomarkers validation.
+OSkirc is a web tool for identifying prognostic biomarkers in kidney renal clear cell carcinoma \cite{xie2019oskirc}.
+In addition, KMPlot has contributed to single-gene prognostic biomarkers validation \cite{lanczky2021web}.
 However, the increasing consensus emphasizes the superior value of multi-gene prognostic signatures.
 Multi-gene signatures provide standardized information complementing routine pathological factors like tumor size, nodal status, and histologic grade \cite{gyHorffy2015multigene}.
 Accordingly, researchers and developers are increasingly focusing on platforms to evaluate multi-gene prognostic potentials across different cancers.
-For example, OSucs is a platform to analyze if genes have prognostic potentials in uterine carcinosarcoma \cite{an2020osucs}, while OSgc is a web portal designed to assess the performance of prognostic biomarkers in gastric cancer \cite{xie2022osgc}.
+For example, OSucs is a platform to analyze if genes have prognostic potentials in uterine carcinosarcoma \cite{an2020osucs}.
+OSgc is a web portal designed to assess the performance of prognostic biomarkers in gastric cancer \cite{xie2022osgc}.

 However, even these state-of-the-art tools have limitations, including (1) An absence of tools to identify multi-gene prognostic signatures; (2) A lack of tools to construct risk models for potential multi-gene prognostic signatures; (3) Datasets that are constrained to specific disease types, preventing users from using their own datasets; (4) Limited user queries; (5) An absence of comprehensive explanations for the analysis results.